 As a Client Partner for MYLIA (Adecco), he works directly with business and functional leaders to identify competency gaps and design learning development programs to boost business performance.

-Stefano believes that most organizational issues result from breakdowns among key stakeholders, which can be effectively solved by improving communication.
-Stefano is particularly passionate about sustainable leadership to leverage organizational profitability, agility, and credibility while optimizing costs and risks.
+Stephen believes that most organizational issues result from breakdowns among key stakeholders, which can be effectively solved by improving communication.
+Stephan is particularly passionate about sustainable leadership to leverage organizational profitability, agility, and credibility while optimizing costs and risks.

-As an adjunct professor Stefano teaches Organizational Communication at NYU since 2011.
+As an adjunct professor Stephen teaches Organizational Communication at NYU since 2011.
 He also teaches Organizational Behavior, Foundations of Management, and Business Communication at Florida State University and the Lorenzo dé Medici Institute.

 Monica Merli graduated with a laurea in modern literature, after which she began to specialize in Italian as a second language teaching, receiving DITALS certification from Università per Stranieri di Siena, an ITALS Master's from the Università Ca' Foscari in Venice and a Ph.D. in Linguistics from the University of Florence.
 Merli taught language didactics for the Middlebury College Master's program in Florence and she was also hired to teach foreign-language teaching in the TFA courses at the University Of Florence.
 At present Merli is teaching Italian language at NYU in Florence.
 Some of her contributions focus on teaching monolingual Anglo-American classes.